-It is in any event unusual these days for the trier of fact to be the possessor of more than elementary scientific or technical expertise.
-Two factors have combined in this century to make decision-making, whether by judges or juries, increasingly difficult in areas of technical expertise.
-First, the average juror, and also, let it be said, the average judge, is not as well rounded in technical and scientific matters as he or she should be. increasing specialisation, the breadth of knowledge possessed by the average person has become increasingly Take a person away from his or her usual area of expertise and, more likely than not, he or she will be left floundering, or at least struggling to understand. illustrate the gravity of the problem only needs reference to the Chamberlain trial and to the evident difficulty which the jury must have encountered in determining which scientific expert to accept.
+Two factors have combined in this century to make decisionmaking, whether by judges or juries, increasingly difficult in areas of technical expertise.
+First, the average juror, and also, let it be said, the average judge, is not as well rounded in technical and scientific matters as he or she should be.
+With increasing specialisation, the area of knowledge possessed by the average person has become increasingly narrow.
+Take a person away from his or her usual area of expertise and, more likely than not, he or she will be left floundering, or at least struggling to understand.
+To illustrate the gravity of the problem, it only needs reference to the Chamberlain trial and to the evident difficulty which the jury must have encountered in determining which scientific expert to accept.
 For the trier of fact to prefer the opinion of one expert to another he must understand what they have both said and form a reasoned basis for his preference.
-The more advanced and experimental a technology, the more risk there is of error.
+The more advanced and experimental a technology, the more risk there is of mishap.

-Often disputes range to the very frontiers of the technology involved.
-Before judges come, at times, the foremost experts in their field and we must choose between them on matters of significant and technological disagreement.
+Often the disputes range to the very frontiers of the technology involved.
+Before judges come at times the foremost experts in their field and we must choose between them on matters of significant and technological disagreement.
 Furthermore, a judge is in a much more difficult position than counsel when difficult technical questions are involved.
 Just as one example, if in the course of writing his judgment some problem occurs to him he has no one to ask.

 The other factor is equally important.
 Disputes are not only more complex, they take longer to be heard, and the chances of the average juror retaining the minutiae of the evidence without the benefit of transcript is almost negligible.
 This has been recognised by the thorough work of the Fraud Trials Committee, chaired by Lord Roskill (Fraud Trials Committee Report 1986).
 The recommendation of the Committee, that, in future, trials of complex fraud cases should be by a tribunal composed of a judge sitting with lay members drawn from a panel of businessmen, was prompted by the interaction of the two factors I have mentioned.
 The average juror not only has no chance of understanding the complexities of modern day financial juggling but also has little prospect of following and retaining evidence led over weeks.
-The combination of these circumstances has had the effect that frequently the: Director of Public Prosecutions does not even try to indict a wrongdoer against whom there is a sufficiency of evidence because he considers the chances of conviction insufficiently high.
+The combination of these circumstances has had the effect that frequently the Director of Public Prosecutions does not even try to indict a wrongdoer against whom there is a sufficiency of evidence because he considers the chances of conviction insufficiently high.
 I believe such a decision has been taken in some instances of complex computer fraud.
-It must be said that the British Government has not accepted the Committee's conclusions and recommendations on the use of assessors.
-It has also been rejected by the New South Wales Law Reform Commission.